 Dozens of families of children with autism were alerted last night after learning of the hearing yesterday Aliza Ring, A doctor who treated their children with medical cannabis oil.

-At the hearing to which Dr. Ring was summoned, she was informed by the directors of the Medical Services Unit (the Medical Unit of the Ministry of Health) that from now on, her recommendations for medical cannabis will not be accepted, and that she is prohibited from continuing to work in the field.
+At the hearing to which Dr. Ring was summoned, she was informed by the directors of the Medical Unit for Medical Cannabis that her recommendations for medical cannabis would not be accepted, and that she was forbidden to continue working in the field.

 As a result of the cessation of its activities, 250 remained autistic children without the doctor who provided them with recommendations for the treatment of cannabis oil.